Residential volunteering can mean living away from home, trying things for a week, a year or even longer.

 - RSPB.
 The RSPB offer over 40 different places to stay and opportunities including helping out on reserves undertaking practical conservation tasks.
 These can range from 1 week to 6 months with the chance to do it alone or bring a friend.

-You can also search for residential volunteering on our website by ticking the check box under 'Work Types' for Resiential volunteering.
+You can also search for residential volunteering on the new search site.